 It turns out that one new gas lawn mower running for an hour produces as much air pollution as eight new cars being driven at 55 mph for an hour.
 Ouch.
 It also turns out that the EPA estimates that 17 million gallons of fuel are spilled every year in the filling of yard equipment.
 I have no idea how they estimate that figure, considering that at almost $4 dollars a gallon for gas, I fill my lawn mower with a turkey baster.
 But if their estimates are correct, that’s more gasoline spilled every year than was spilled in the Exxon Valdez oil spill.
 Ouch.
 One gas mower produces roughly a half-pound of hydrocarbons a year with average usage.
 That’s not that bad, right?
 Well, when multiplied by the estimated 54 million lawn mowers that get used every weekend in America, that adds up to 5% of the total air pollution produced in the US every year.
 Again, ouch.

 Had I let my inner caveman so quickly dismiss the notion of a better and cleaner alternative to a gas mower simply because, on the surface, it seemed like a naïve attempt at “going green”?
 I had indeed, done just that.
 I never considered the impact that lawn equipment has.
 I assumed that because they were such small motors, there was no way they could have such a big impact on the environment.
 I heartily accepted the cliché about assumptions, and begrudgingly finished my yard work.

-I am happy to report that I now have a sleek electric mower just like my neighbor, and hope someday in the near future to untangle the 4 extension cords it took to mow my yard last night.
+UPDATE: I am happy to report that I now have a sleek electric mower just like my neighbor, and hope someday in the near future to untangle the four extension cords it took to mow my yard last night.